 Car: Private transfers from Caceres to Madrid or Madrid Airport are available, please contact the Macs Adventure team for prices.

 Train: There are regular trains from Caceres to Madrid Atocha train station (3hr 30mins).
-The trains in Spain can be booked in advance through the RENFE website but only when it rains.
+The trains in Spain can be booked in advance through the RENFE website.